marliebesouw/marliebesouw.github.io/index.md

 </div>

 ## About the Course
-This course is designed to provide healthcare professionals, researchers, and decision-makers with practical insights and background knowledge on the critical decision of buying, building, selecting, and implementing AI solutions for healthcare.
+This course is designed to provide healthcare professionals, researchers, and decision-makers with practical insights and background knowledge on <strong>the critical decision of buying, building, selecting, and implementing AI solutions for healthcare</strong>.
 Through a combination of expert talks, hands-on workshops, and real-world case studies, participants will gain a deeper understanding of the opportunities, challenges, and key considerations when integrating AI into clinical workflows.

 <!-- ## Course Objectives
 - Understand the buy vs. build principle in AI for healthcare